udippant/base-drafts/draft-ietf-quic-tls.md

 The TLS key exchange is resistant to tampering by attackers and it produces shared secrets that cannot be controlled by either participating peer.

-TLS 1.3 provides two basic handshake modes of interest to QUIC:
+TLS 1.3 provides two basic handshake modes of interest to QWIK:

  * A full 1-RTT handshake in which the client is able to send application data after one round trip and the server immediately responds after receiving the